TypeStrong/typedoc-site/guides/themes.md

 TypeDoc ships with one builtin default theme, additional themes can be added by plugins.
 For documentation on creating custom themes, see the [custom-themes.md](https://github.com/TypeStrong/typedoc/blob/master/internal-docs/custom-themes.md) document in the TypeDoc repository.

+You can find more themes on npm under the [typedoc-theme](https://www.npmjs.com/search?q=keywords:typedoc-theme) keyword.

 {% typedocThemes %}